FigureTechnologies/object-store-gateway/README.md

 or the [Figure Tech Blockapi Library](https://github.com/FigureTechnologies/pb-block-client).
 The choice of stream can be configured using the blockstream.type property (or env var BLOCKSTREAM_TYPE), where the value "provenance" allows connecting to a Provenance node with the [Figure Tech Event Stream Library](https://github.com/FigureTechnologies/event-stream), and a value of "blockapi" allows connecting to the more efficient [Figure Tech Blockapi Library](https://github.com/FigureTechnologies/pb-block-client).
+Blockapi usage requires an api key for consumption.
 When the [proper event formats](server/src/main/kotlin/tech/figure/objectstore/gateway/eventstream/GatewayEvent.kt) are detected, the service will automatically attempt to verify the authenticity of the event's sources.
 If all values are properly established, any access grants for a target Provenance Blockchain Scope and Provenance Blockchain Account will